Leone Sousa: Life and career

 Sousa had three husbands over the course of her life.
-Her first husband was actor George Houston, who she married on September 8, 1933.
+Her first husband was actor George Houston, whom she married on September 8, 1933.
 Houston and Sousa performed together in multiple plays including the 1936 play Everyman.
 On February 21, 1940, Sousa divorced Houston, after they parted on November 1, 1939.
 On the day of the divorce, Sousa said in court that "He paid practically no attention to me.
 He'd go out socially without me and he wouldn't return until some time between 2 and 5 o'clock in the morning. [...]
 He was always having bills for champagne sent to our home.
 But I never saw the champagne."
 Sousa was awarded the divorce decree and Houston was made to pay her $200 a month in alimony until one of them died or Sousa remarried.
 In 1944, after their divorce, Sousa and Houston performed together in The Pilgrimage Play.

 Sousa's second husband was a naval officer.
 Her third husband was Walter Avellar.
 In Avellar's later years, him and Sousa raised poodles and worked in real estate together, and they toured the country presenting their dogs at shows and participating in competitions until Avellar died in 1964.
 In Sousa's later years, she was asked if she was interested in making a comeback.
 At first, she was flattered, but declined when she found out that she was going to perform in a Las Vegas musical with and about other former showgirls, thinking it would be unsuccessful.
 However, the musical was still running when Sousa died on January 9, 2001.